mgildea/Multi-Step-Form-Js/README.md

 # Multi-Step-Form-Js
-Multi Step Form with jQuery validation
+**Multi Step Form with jQuery validation**

+* utilizes jquery validation (with or without jquery unobtrusive validation) to validate the form at each step.
+* contains customizable header step classes to distinguish between active, complete, and incomplete steps.
+* triggers custom change events with relevant step data for custom processing (e.g. updating progress bars)

 ## Download